 Why submit your preprint to PCI Evol Biol?

 Which manuscripts can be recommended?

-PCI Evol Biol will recommend preprints, and to a lesser extent postrpints, dealing with all fields of evolutionary biology.
+PCI Evol Biol will evaluate preprints, and to a lesser extent articles published in journals, dealing with all fields of Evolutionary Biology.
 The articles recommended may have diverse formats: reviews, comments, opinion papers, research articles, data papers, technical notes, computer notes, movies, etc. No editing, formatting or proofing of the recommended papers is required.
-We only ask the authors of recommended preprints to add a cover page to their preprint and a sentence at the beginning of the abstract stating that their preprint has been recommended by PCI Evol Biol.
+We only ask the authors of recommended articles to add a cover page to their article and a sentence at the beginning of the abstract stating that their article has been recommended by PCI Evol Biol.